FROM WAREHOUSE TO WORLDWIDE

-Our Supply Chain Management major is correspondingly designed to provide students with a comprehensive skill set in Supply Chain Management while also leaving ample room in their schedules for foundational courses imperative for their long-term success.
-The ultimate goal of this major is to help students learn the skills necessary to secure an entry-level position in SCM, while also providing them with the educational background necessary for them to grow in their careers in the years to come.
+Our Supply Chain Management major is designed to provide students with a comprehensive skill set in Supply Chain Management, while also incorporating business courses imperative for their long-term success.
+Undoubtedly, the goal of this major is to help students learn the skills necessary to secure an entry-level position in SCM, but also to provide them with the educational background essential for their career growth in the years to come.

 Degrees